Why do I need to manage my research data?

 I would like to store my data securely within the University.
 What are my options?

-IT Services provides a University-wide, centrally-funded, backup and long-term file storage service for staff and postgraduate students – known as the HFS (Hierarchical File Server).
+IT Services provides a University-wide, centrally-funded backup service for staff and postgraduate students – known as the HFS (Hierarchical File Server).
 It provides an automated backup service for personal computers and servers alike.

 The University is currently undertaking a project to scope and provide dedicated storage for research data.